Fort Adams State Park, Rhode IslandHistorical & Cultural Sites

 Sample 2-Day Itinerary

-- Lunch (12:30 PM - 1:30 PM): Grab lunch at a cafe near the mansions or in downtown Newport.
+• Lunch (1:00 PM - 2:00 PM): Casual Bites.
+Enjoy a casual lunch at a cafe or eatery in downtown Newport.

-Fort Adams State Park Hiking Trails
+Fort Adams State Park hiking trails

 Is It Worth Visiting?

-Fort Adams State Park Camping
+Fort Adams State Park camping

 It's important for travelers to know that there are no camping facilities of any kind directly within Fort Adams State Park itself.
 The park is primarily a day-use area focused on historical exploration, recreation, and hosting major events.

 However, if you're attending the Newport Folk Festival (July 24-26, 2026), there are specific, festival-managed tent camping options available.
 This is an exception and is part of the festival experience, not a general offering of the state park.
 The Newport Jazz Festival (July 31-August 2, 2026), on the other hand, does not offer camping.
+For those seeking traditional Fort Adams State Park camping experiences, you'll need to look to nearby campgrounds.

-- Melville Ponds Campground (Portsmouth): Located in nearby Portsmouth, this campground offers 30-amp full-hookup sites, Wi-Fi, and is pet-friendly.
+• Melville Ponds Campground (Portsmouth): Located in nearby Portsmouth, this campground offers 30-amp full-hookup sites, Wi-Fi, and is pet-friendly.
 It provides various on-site activities and is conveniently close to Newport, Bristol, and Tiverton.

 Build your trip